Louis 'Treetop' Barrington

 Like everyone else in Mark Hazzard's shop, Louis Barrington, known mostly as Treetop to his friends, is normal human.
 Well, normal in the physical sense, at any rate.
 A professional combatant with years of experience, both on the ground and while flying a helicopter, Louis has a large array of weaponry and vehicles with which to perform his mercenary work.

-Bell UH-1 Iroquois Helicopter: after leaving the military, Louis bought himself a surplus 'copter from the Army, and though it didn't come with any real armaments, he solved that problem real quick.
+Bell UH-1 Iroquois Helicopter (i): after leaving the military, Louis bought himself a surplus 'copter from the Army, and though it didn't come with any real armaments, he solved that problem real quick.
 On missions, Louis usually offers air cover and extraction options while flying this older beastie, and uses it to devastating effect against his opponents.
-Louis' Huey has these vehicular characteristics:
+Louis' Huey has these vehicular capabilities:

-* Machine Guns: Louis' Huey has two side-mounted machine guns, one on the right cargo door, and one on the left.
-Each of these are .30 cal Browning cannons, and can inflict Excellent (20) Shooting damage per short, controlled burst, or Remarkable (30) Shooting damage in a full auto spread.
+* Machine Guns (a): Louis' Huey has two side-mounted machine guns, one on the right cargo door, and one on the left.
+Each of these are .30 cal Browning cannons, which act as +6 weapons if used to make short, controlled bursts, +7 if fired in a full auto spread.
 These are most effective in covering allies on the ground, or chewing up opponents.

-Machine Guns: while on the job, Louis almost always has at least one machine gun on his person, though he usually goes for the lighter models, like an Uzi 9mm.
-These are most often full auto beasties, though, and can inflict Good (10) Shooting damage in a short burst, Excellent (20) Shooting damage in a full auto spread.
-Louis'd rather fly, but if he must pound ground, he uses one of these.
+Machine Guns (a): while on the job, Louis almost always has at least one machine gun on his person, though he usually goes for the lighter models, like an Uzi 9mm.
+These are most often full auto beasties, though, and can be used as +5 weapons in a short burst, +6 in a full auto spread.
+Louis'd rather fly, but if he must fight, he uses one of these.

-Pistol: if not on the job, however, Louis usually just relies on a concealed pistol, secreted somewhere on his person at all times - usually in a shoulder holster hidden by a jacket or some such.
-This semi-auto model can fire a single shot, capable of inflicting Typical (6) Shooting damage per attack, or Good (10) Shooting damage in a semi-auto, magazine-burning burst.
-And remember: Louis has lots of magazines.
+Pistol (a): if not on the job, however, Louis usually just relies on a concealed pistol, secreted somewhere on his person at all times - usually in a shoulder holster hidden by a jacket or some such.
+This semi-auto model can fire a single shot, acting as a particularly effective +4 weapon, +5 in a semi-auto, magazine-burning burst.
+And remember: Louis has lots and lots of magazines.

-Business / Finance: after leaving the military, Louis made a name for himself as a top-shelf mercenary, and quickly gained a nose for business - whether or not the deals he made were exactly ethical.
-This talent, then, offers Louis a +1 CS to any money-related FEAT rolls (save for direct Resource FEATs), and grants him a free, as of yet unnamed contact in professional circles.
+Business / Finance (w): after leaving the military, Louis made a name for himself as a top-shelf mercenary, and quickly gained a nose for business - whether or not the deals he made were exactly ethical.
+This skill allows Louis to bring his Willpower to bear in the process of any business deal, usually by reducing the difficulty of his attempts to win others over to his fiscal way of thinking.

-Guns: like all Army recruits, Louis was taught how to effectively utilize most regular, semi-automatic, or fully automatic rifles or pistols in Basic Training.
-As such, when wielding any such weapon in person, or by proxy via some sort of vehicle or another, he resolves his attack rolls as though his agility score was +1 CS in rank.
+Guns (a): like all Army recruits, Louis was taught how to utilize any regular, semi-automatic, or fully automatic rifle or pistol in Basic Training.
+As such, when wielding any such weapon in person, or by proxy via some sort of vehicle or another, he resolves his attack rolls at one difficulty level lower than is usually necessary.
 He prefers to wield them from the safety of a helicopter, but anywhere will do in a pinch.

-Military / United States: Louis' time in the Army has given him all of the talents he currently knows, save for his business savvy.
+Military / United States (w): Louis' time in the Army has given him all of the skills he currently knows, save for his business savvy.
 Having been through years of training and combat, Louis can easily interpret military commands and plans, and though no longer an officially active soldier, he can easily pose as one should he acquire the proper identification and uniforms.

-Piloting: his claim to fame, Louis is a crackpot helicopter pilot, thanks to advanced training received during his time in the Army and in the 'Nam.
-As such, he can fly just about any such vehicle in existence, and makes any aerial maneuvers and/or attacks as though his Agility score (or the vehicle's Control rating) was +1 CS higher than listed - and he uses this skill to deadly effect.
+Piloting (a): his claim to fame, Louis is a crackpot helicopter pilot, thanks to advanced training received during his time in the Army and in the 'Nam.
+As such, he can fly just about any such vehicle in existence, and makes all aerial maneuvers and/or attacks at one difficulty level lower than is normally required - and he uses this skill to deadly effect.